maguowei/awesome-stars/README.md

 ## Dart

+- [flutter-desktop-embedding](https://github.com/google/flutter-desktop-embedding) - Examples of using, and testbed for, the in-development Flutter for Desktop
 - [awesome-flutter](https://github.com/Solido/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.
 - [V2LF](https://github.com/w4mxl/V2LF) - The v2ex client write in flutter.
 - [flutter_web](https://github.com/flutter/flutter_web) - Bring your Flutter code to web browsers